marijnh/Eloquent-JavaScript/17_canvas.md

 To model the ball's position and ((speed)), you can use the `Vec` class from [Chapter ?](game#vector)[ (which is available on this page)]{if interactive}.
-Give it a starting speed, preferably one that is not purely vertical or horizontal, and every ((frame)), multiply that speed with the amount of time that elapsed.
+Give it a starting speed, preferably one that is not purely vertical or horizontal, and for every ((frame)) multiply that speed by the amount of time that elapsed.
 When the ball gets too close to a vertical wall, invert the x component in its speed.
 Likewise, invert the y component when it hits a horizontal wall.